 We are using the Apriori Algorithm, mostly due to the familiarity of this approach when doing Market Basket Analysis.
 This algorithm will help us to better understand the clients’ patterns and association between products.
 Besides that, we will reassess the algorithm with a benchmark algorithm, in order to evaluate different possibilities for maintenance phase.

-We will first find the more frequent item-sets with a certain level of support, we chose 2%, and also some associations and correlations between them.
-Then we will create association rules from those frequent item-sets, based on those levels of Support and Confidence.
+We will first find the more frequent item-sets with a certain level of support, we chose 2%, and also some associations rules using different measures, like Confidence, Lift and Conviction.

-Also, to answer the point regarding the types of customers we have we applied the already well-known K-means Clustering technique.
+Also, to answer the point regarding the type of purchasing patterns, we have we applied the already well-known K-means Clustering technique.

 Finally, it is worth mentioning that we tested the FP Growth Algorithm.
 This technique is a more straight forward approach, but we did not end up using because the results did not differ enough for it to be worth using.